-(These behaviors should only be exercised when a reasonable and prudent person, acting as an educator, is prevented from using a better practice or behavior.
+(These behaviors should only be exercised when a reasonable and prudent person, acting as an educator, is prevented from using better practices or behavior.
 Staff members should inform their supervisor of the circumstance and occurrence prior to or immediately after the occurrence)

-- (a) Remarks about the physical attributes or development of anyone. - (b) Excessive attention toward a particular scholar. - (c) Sending emails, text messages or letters to scholars if the content is not about school activities.
+- 1. Remarks about the physical attributes or development of anyone. - 2.
+Excessive attention toward a particular scholar. - 3.
+Sending emails, text messages, or letters to scholars if the content is not about school activities.